zufre/rails-activerecord-models-and-rails-readme-cb-000/README.md

 And it will return the summary value of that specfic post.

 As you may have noticed, we did not have to create a controller, route, view, etc. in order to get the Post model working.
-The data aspect of the application can work separately from the view and data flow logic, this level of abstraction makes it efficient to test data behavior without having it strongly coupled to how it is rendered to the user.
+The data aspect of the application can work separately from the view and data flow logic.
+This level of abstraction makes it efficient to test data behavior without having it strongly coupled to how it is rendered to the user.
 With that being said, it is considered a best practice to have your controller and view files follow the proper naming convention so that the MVC associations are readable.
 For example, to build out the controller and view code for our Post model we would create the following structure:

 * Create a ```posts_controller.rb``` file that calls on the Post model
 * Create a ```views/posts/``` directory that stores the views related to the Post model

-Also, if you are coming from other programming languages, you may be wondering how exactly we are able to connect to the database automatically, without having to create connection strings.
+Also, if you are coming from other programming languages you may be wondering how exactly we are able to connect to the database automatically without having to create connection strings.
 The reason for this simplicity resides in the ```config/database.yml``` file that was generated when we created our application and ran ```rake db:create```, in that file you will see that the development, test, and production databases are all configured.
-From that stage the ActiveRecord::Base.connection method connects your application to the database, which is another benefit from having our model classes inherit from the ActiveRecord::Base module.
+From that stage, the ActiveRecord::Base.connection method connects your application to the database, which is another benefit from having our model classes inherit from the ActiveRecord::Base module.

 Being able to work in different environments is one of the strong points of Rails, and the database.yml file takes advantage of this feature by having different database options for each type of environment.
 If you take a look at the file you can see that you can establish different database adapters, pools, timeout values, etc. for each environment specifically.
 This allows for you to have a setup such as using sqlite locally and Postgres in production, along with having a segmented database environment for your testing suite.
-Some of these items are components that you won't need until you get into more advanced applications, however it's good to know where these items are located in the file system for when you get to that point.
+Some of these items are components that you won't need until you get into more advanced applications, however, it's good to know where these items are located in the file system for when you get to that point.
 Essentially this file includes a lot of stuff you will rarely have to handle, but just remember that if anything requires database configuration it will be here.

 ## Summary

-We covered quite a bit of material in this lesson, you should now have a firm understanding of ActiveRecord models in Rails.
-ActiveRecord is a powerful tool that enables developers to focus on the logic of their applications, while streamlining processes such as connecting to the database, running queries, and much more.
+We covered quite a bit of material in this lesson.
+You should now have a firm understanding of ActiveRecord models in Rails.
+ActiveRecord is a powerful tool that enables developers to focus on the logic of their applications while streamlining processes such as connecting to the database, running queries, and much more.